dmb23/tech-notes/Rag & Knowledge Graphs.md

 	- but that means to put the full corpus into the LLM context, and distill it over multiple calls...

 # LightRAG

+## Pipeline

+### Indexing

+- Chunk
+- Extract Entities and relationships
+- generate Keys & a summarizing text paragraph for each entity / relationship
+- deduplicate and merge the key / values

+### Query

+- extract *local* and *global* keywords from the query
+	- high-level keywords focus on overarching concepts or themes
+	- low-level keywords focus on specific entities, details, or concrete terms
+- match low-level keywords to entities (via VectorDB)
+- match high-level keywords to relationships (via VectorDB) ???
+- possibly add one-hop neighboring nodes from the graph